 Objectives, problems, and methods of teaching choral music in the schools.
 General survey of elementary and secondary choral music curricula.
 Students are introduced to the changing voice and to beginning, intermediate, and advanced choral techniques.
 Credit is given for Choral Music Methods (MU-361) or Choral Music Methods for the Instrumental Teacher (MU-364), not both.
 Prerequisite: Practicum in Music Education (MU-205).
 (0.5 course credit) (Offered Spring Term)

+MU-384 Conducting I